videorecordermp4_web_logo

 Overview

 The VideoRecorderMp4 C++ library provides functionality for recording video to files with control over file and folder size.
-This library is built upon the mp4v2 library.
-The library records .mp4 video files and accepts only H264 pixel format frames.
+It records .mp4 video files and accepts frames in H264, HEVC and JPEG compressed formats.
 The library is cross-platform and compatible with Windows and Linux.
-The library uses the C++17 standard and depends on the following libraries: mp4v2 (source code included, Mozilla Public License) and Frame (describes the video frame class, source code included, Apache 2.0 license).
-Additionally, the test application depends on the VCodecLibav library (source code included) to prepare test H264 frames.
+It uses the C++17 standard and depends on the Frame (describes the video frame class, source code included, Apache 2.0 license).
+Additionally, the test application depends on the VSourceFile library (source code included) to prepare test H264, HEVC or JPEG frames.

 Versions